 Surgery is usually the last resort to correct this issue if we are not able to correct the way the child walks.

-Choosing the correct shoe style will help relive the pain your child might be experiencing and will definitely improve the way your child walks and runs! let’s start taking care of our children’s feet!
+Choosing the correct shoe style will help relive the pain your child might be experiencing and will definitely improve the way your child walks and runs!
+Start taking care of your children’s feet!

 Do you have a child who is suffering from knock knees?
 Have you found a particular shoe style or orthotic that has helped him or her walk and run straighter?
 Please share your thoughts and experiences below so we can all benefit from them.